Projector-colman/Projector-BE/README.md

 # PROJECTOR
 ----
 This is the backend side of the Projector Project.
+Projector is an Opensource Project management tools, that helps you manage your teams/company.

 ----
 ## Start working with the server's API: